phac-nml/snvphyl-galaxy-cli/README.md

 sudo pip install -r snvphyl-galaxy-cli/requirements.txt
 ```

-**Note: You may have to install additional Linux build tools and development libraries (e.g. `sudo apt-get install build-essential curl m4 ruby texinfo libbz2-dev libcurl4-openssl-dev libexpat-dev libncurses-dev zlib1g-dev`) for some Python modules to successfully install.
+**Note: You may have to install additional Linux build tools and development libraries (e.g. `libyaml`) for some Python modules to successfully install.**

 In addition, to execute a local Docker instance of the pipeline, Docker must be installed and setup to enable sudo-less execution of `docker`.
 This can be accomplished with: